 How do I get my thyroid checked in the UK?

-Furthermore, it is likely that just looking at a laboratory value like TSH, while useful, is not the only data that should be relied upon.
 The standard medical approach often forgets that the treatment should be individualised to each patient rather than putting everyone in the same box.
 As thyroid dysfunction is such a multifactorial disease and has many factors contributing to it, it is vital that all pathways and body systems are explored and that we work upstream to find the cause.

 The standard blood test available on the NHS currently looks at one, possibly two markers.
 One is TSH and the other one is T4.
 Testing for such a limited number of markers often leads to under-diagnosis or misdiagnosis and the patient often walks away thinking their thyroid function is fine.
 Additionally, they may be given statins to control their cholesterol or antidepressant to correct low mood, both of which are strongly associated with thyroid dysfunction.